top of page

 Benefits:

-3. Faster Muscle Recovery Athletes often use compression therapy to speed up muscle recovery after intense exercise.
-The gentle pressure helps flush out waste products like lactic acid that accumulate during physical activity.
+3. Faster Muscle Recovery The gentle pressure helps flush out waste products like lactic acid that accumulate during physical activity.
 This process helps reduce muscle soreness and fatigue, leading to faster recovery times.
-Compression also reduces muscle stiffness and increases the flexibility of muscles and joints.

-6. Enhanced Lymphatic Drainage The lymphatic system plays a crucial role in the body’s immune response and detoxification process.
+5. Enhanced Lymphatic Drainage The lymphatic system plays a crucial role in the body’s immune response and detoxification process.
 Compression therapy supports lymphatic flow by applying pressure to the body, which can help the system more effectively remove toxins, excess fluid, and waste products.
-This can contribute to a stronger immune system and better overall health.

-7. Stress Reduction The gentle, consistent pressure applied during compression therapy can provide a sense of relaxation and comfort, similar to a gentle massage.
-This calming effect can help reduce stress and improve overall well-being.
+6. Stress Reduction The gentle, consistent pressure applied during compression therapy can provide a sense of relaxation and comfort, similar to a gentle massage.

 Contraindications: